Tudat/tudat/tutorials/tudatFeatures/environmentSetup/aerodynamicCoefficients.rst

 - :literal:`forceCoefficientFunction`:
       A function outputting the aerodynamic force coefficients as a function of the independent variables, listed in :literal:`independentVariableNames`.
-This requires a :literal:`std::function and :literal:`std::bind`, which is explained in: :ref:`externalBoost`.
+This requires a :literal:`std::function and :literal:`std::bind`, which is explained in: :ref:`externalUtility`.

 - :literal:`momentCoefficientFunction`:
       A function outputting the aerodynamic moment coefficients as a function of the independent variables, listed in :literal:`independentVariableNames`.
-This requires a :literal:`std::function and :literal:`std::bind`, which is explained in: :ref:`externalBoost`.
+This requires a :literal:`std::function and :literal:`std::bind`, which is explained in: :ref:`externalUtility`.

 - :literal:`referenceLength`:
       The length with which the coefficients are non-dimensionalized (about the z- and x-axis).